RLacer/05-Third-Party-APIs-Work-Day-Scheduler/README.md

 * When opening the planner, the current date and time are displayed at the top of the page.

-* There are color coded time blocks for business hours that indicate past, present and future hours.
+* There are color coded time blocks that indicate past, present and future business hours.

-* An incorrect answer subtracts time from the timer.

 * Clicking on a timebock allows the user to enter text.